elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 ## Main Function

-The `main` function is basically the starting point for our application.
+The `main` function is the starting point for our application.
 When we run it, the Elm runtime is going to look for `main`.
 But Elm is _way_ more fun to play with than it is to read about, so let's finally run our example.

 Before we can run Elm code, we'll need to install Elm.
-There are different ways of doing it, but the easiest way is to use `npm` since most web developers have [Node.js](https://nodejs.org/en/) installed already.
-Alternatively, there are also installers available on the [Elm home page](http://elm-lang.org/).
+There are different ways of doing it, but the easiest way is to use `npm` since most web developers have [Node.js](https://nodejs.org/en) installed already.
+Alternatively, there are also installers available on the [Elm home page](http://elm-lang.org).

 ```shell
 $ npm install -g elm